 They’ll stay high until late September.
 Late September is larch season in Banff.
 A magical time of year when the larch trees turn golden yellow.
 Although it’s a short autumn season it stays busy with international and domestic travelers.

 The other busy season in Banff is from December to February.
 The holidays are a great time to visit Banff, and visitors travel from all over to have a proper white Christmas.
-The snow sticks around until April or May, but the high season prices run until late February while people are getting their ski on.
-To break it down there is the off-season, shoulder season, and busy season Banff.
+The snow sticks around until April or May, but the higher season prices run until late February for peak ski season.
+To break it down there are the off-season, shoulder season, and busy season Banff.
 The information is as follows.

 Off Season in Banff (November, late March, April, May)

 These are generally cold, cloudy, and what some may call “miserable” months.
 Unless you like the winter, snowboarding and skiing, ice skating, cross country skiing, snowshoeing, and all that other fun stuff.
 If you’re a winter person this is still a time to visit Banff.
 Low numbers of tourists, low prices, and plenty of snow!

 By April you can start biking and even challenge yourself to a few low elevation hikes (with the proper gear!).
 We hike Ha Ling Mountain in early April.
 However, if you’re looking to save money these months are the best time to visit Banff.
 But I would be lying if I said they were the most beautiful.

 Shoulder Season in Banff (early June, late September, October)

 The shoulder season months are a wonderful time to visit Banff National Park.
 The snow is pretty much gone by June and the glacier lakes should be pretty much thawed.
 The weather is getting better and better in June.